ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 want to print the field contents.
 A sequence of [echo()] statements would do that for us, or we may use only one [echo()] statement, when we separate the field arguments each by [\"\\n\"].
-The [with]{.mod} module may further simplify our task.
+The [with] module may further simplify our task.
 But as we have to print multiple fields, not an [array] or a [seq], we can not directly iterate over the values to process them.
 Let us see how a simple text [string]{.str} based macro can solve the task: